OpenVidu/openvidu.io-docs/docs/openvidu-pro/detailed-session-monitoring.md

 - The location of your users
 - The number of publishers and subscribers you have at any time
 - The total streamed minutes over time
-- Some low-level but interesting stats related to the media connections
+- Some low-level interesting stats related to the media connections

 The last point includes things like the average time to select a pair candidate during the negotiation process, the average milliseconds your clients take to complete the ICE gathering process with OpenVidu Server, the ratio of successful and failed connections, and some WebRTC stats for your published and subscribed streams (Jitter, packet loss, Round-Trip-Time, target bitrate...)